 Proposition 1 below shows that strategy-proofness is a very strong requirement when agents' participation is voluntary.
 The reason is that the rule has to depend not only on the agents' peaks but also on their intervals of acceptable shares; this makes it too vulnerable to manipulation.
-Thus, strategy-proof rules do not satisfy other basic and desirable properties related to efficiency.
-Moreover, Proposition 1 also states that efficiency and anonymity are incompatible.
+Thus, there is no strategy-proof rule.
+Furthermore, Proposition 1 also states that efficiency is incompatible with either anonymity or one-sided resource-monotonicity.